Ahmad-Alsaleh/C-Channel/README.md

 ## Usage

+1. Set the value in `configs.h`

-Run the program with sample parameters:
+2. Run the program with sample parameters:
 ```bash
 ./main 10 5 3
 ```